 In this blog, I’m trying to explain the concept of encapsulation.

-the process of enclosing one or more items within a physical or logical package'.
+Encapsulation is defined 'as the process of enclosing one or more items within a physical or logical package'.
 Encapsulation, in object oriented programming methodology, prevents access to implementation details.

 C# supports the following access specifier:

 - Protected internal